Dynamic Routes

 we have learned about dynamic routes.
 Now, let's take it a step further and explore nested dynamic routes.

 Complex applications often require multiple dynamic route segments.
-For instance, when navigating to /users/1
+For instance, when navigating to /users/1, the

 user expects to see the details for user 1.
 Similarly, visiting /users/1/todos/1 should display the first todo